Find out How Slots Work

-How slots work is a more complex subject.
+How slots work is a more complex subject than you might think.
 There is more to slots play than insert your money, activate the “spin” button and wait for the reels to stop spinning.
 If you line up the right symbols, you win.
 Easy enough, it seems.

 Today’s machines are high-tech computers.
 Your arm won’t get tired any more.
 You can press a spin button instead of pulling the handle.
 In case you didn’t know it yet, modern, electronic slot machines are controlled by a computer chip, known as a Random Number Generator, or RNG, for short.

-Picture the old type mechanical reels working like this:
+Picture older mechanical reels that work like this: